StratifyLabs/StratifyBlog/content/device/2013-10-21-Understanding-Microcontroller-Pin-Input-Output-Modes.md

 ####  Floating, High Impedance, Tri-Stated

-Floating, high impedance and tri-stated are three terms that mean the same thing: the pin is just flopping in the breeze.
+Floating, high impedance, and tri-stated are three terms that mean the same thing: the pin is just flopping in the breeze.
 Its state is indeterminate unless it is driven high or low externally.
-You only want to congfigure a pin as floating if you know it will be driven externally.
+You only want to configure a pin as floating if you know it will be driven externally.
 Otherwise, configure the input using pulling resistors.

 > **A Word on Impedance**.
 Impedance is very similar to resistance but considers how a circuit reacts when a changing voltage is applied.
 A resistor only has resistance.
 But [inductors]({{< relref "2019-09-25-Inductors-for-Makers.md" >}}) and [capacitors]({{< relref "2019-09-17-Capacitors-for-Makers.md" >}}) have impedance (resistance + reactance).
 Now you know!